-The Coordinator of Student Activities, with assistance from the Student Government Association, creates and plans numerous activities for students throughout the year.
+The Student Activities Coordinator, with assistance from the Student Government Association, creates and plans numerous activities for students throughout the year.
 These activities, designed to be social and cultural, include desert safaris, dhow trips, beach parties, guest lectures, dinners, international celebrations, plays, music nights and other events.